Bánh Mì Recipe – Vietnamese Sandwiches w/ Pork Belly

 Bánh mì is a Vietnamese sandwich.
 Bánh mì also literally means bread, much like the way the Vietnamese word for rice can also refer to “meals” or “food.”
 I’ve always wondered if its a ‘shortcut’ way of saying things or since the core ingredient, such as bread or rice, is so important it’s inseparable from the dish or meal you make of it.

-Buying from local stores
+Buying pre-made bánh mì from local stores

 I grew up with mom making these sandwiches at home in San Jose, and now I’m lucky to still live near a major Vietnamese community, Little Saigon, in Southern California.
 There are dozens of bánh mì shops nearby like Gala Bakery and many locations of Bánh Mì Che Cali.
-I used to eat a lot of Lee’s Sandwiches and they’re still a decent option when they have fresh baguettes coming out of the oven, but you can find better quality sandwiches from smaller mom n’ pop spots.
+I used to eat a lot of Lee’s Sandwiches and they’re still a decent option when they have fresh baguettes coming out of the oven, but you can find many better quality sandwiches from smaller mom n’ pop spots.

 Perhaps the presence of so much competition in Southern California keeps the prices well below the $5 American subs, which I’m thankful for.
 And if you get the ubiquitous Vietnamese buy-2-get-1 free deal, it’s even cheaper to load up.